Pavithrasaravanakumar/Ex.No-4-CD-Lab/README.md

 # Ex-4-LETTER-FOLLOWED-BY-ANY-NUMBER-OF-LETTERS-OR-DIGITS-USING-YACC-USING-YACC
+## Date: 3.10.2024
+## Reg No:212223220073
+Recognition of a valid variable which starts with a letter followed by any number of letters or digits using YACC

 RECOGNITION OF A VALID VARIABLE WHICH STARTS WITH A LETTER FOLLOWED BY ANY NUMBER OF LETTERS OR DIGITS USING YACC

 # Aim: